dimi-gu/PCA-IRRBB-shocks/Download data/Readme.md

 - Downloads the ECB euro-area AAA government bond spot curve
 - Uses daily business-date observations
-- Retrieves each maturity separately to avoid a single missing series stopping the workflow
 - Covers maturities from 3 months to 30 years
-- Derives 1-month and 2-month spot rates from the ECB Svensson parameters
+- Derives implied 1-month and 2-month spot rates from the ECB Svensson parameters
-- Performs a 3-month model-reconstruction sanity check
-- Sorts all tenors in maturity order
 - Exports one wide CSV file with dates as rows and maturities as columns
 - Automatically includes the current date in the output filename